Massachusetts Financial Services Co. MA Sells 2,617,743 Shares of United Parcel Service, Inc. (NYSE:UPS)

 Massachusetts Financial Services Co.
-MA trimmed its holdings in United Parcel Service, Inc. (NYSE:UPS – Free Report) by 65.5% in the third quarter, according to the company in its most recent filing with the SEC.
-The fund owned 1,380,746 shares of the transportation company’s stock after selling 2,617,743 shares during the quarter.
+MA trimmed its stake in United Parcel Service, Inc. (NYSE:UPS – Free Report) by 65.5% in the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 1,380,746 shares of the transportation company’s stock after selling 2,617,743 shares during the quarter.
 Massachusetts Financial Services Co.
-MA owned 0.16% of United Parcel Service worth $215,217,000 at the end of the most recent quarter.
+MA owned approximately 0.16% of United Parcel Service worth $215,217,000 at the end of the most recent reporting period.

 United Parcel Service Trading Down 2.0 %